nh2/filerescuematcher/README.rst

 * Python 2.7 or higher or Python 3.2 or higher required.
 * FileRescueMatcher currently only runs on Linux (and possibly other UNIX-like systems).
 If you need it for your platform, contact the author or supply a patch.
 * Only text files can be matched, binary files are not supported yet.
 It should  be fairly easy to extend it to also allow matching binary files, though.
-* A modified version of `GNU diff` that supports the `--ed-line-numbers-only` option is needed.
-This option yields the same output as ``diff -e``, but only prints the range of changed hunks, omitting the actual change contents.

 LICENSE